studerw/td-ameritrade-client/README.md

 ```
 mvn failsafe:integration-test
 ```

+Don't worry - no purchases or transfers (to @studerw's account) will be made :/.
+Basicallyl we just check login and quote methods only.

 ## Issues / Todo
 * pass around inputstreams instead of XML to parses, and get rid of XML strings stored in POJOs.